pineland-radio/mm-github-pages-starter/_posts/2020-02-23-hf-radio-pre-operations.md

 {% include gallery id="gallery3" caption="EFHW 8010 Antenna Installation" %}
 </figure>

-The Yeasu FT-891 was powered on for the first time at:  **232345Z SUN 20**  No transmissions were attempted while a study is made to determine the initial settings and not damage the radio.
+The Yeasu FT-891 was powered on for the first time at:  **232345Z FEB 20**  No transmissions were attempted while a study is made to determine the initial settings and not damage the radio.
 Reception from the new antenna was incredible.
 The FT-891 has a great sound.

 Reception was tested on the [SDR RSP1A][4].
 A huge increase in signals was noted as compared to the discone antenna.
 {: .notice--success}